AN IN-RIVER ISLAND IN CHINA

 As the fourth largest country in the world, China is a vast land with many wonderful places that are not known to the regular tourist.
 Orange Isle is one of these, and comes with a rich story of its own to tell.
 It is located in the Xiang River, in the city of Changsha of the Hunan province, quietly attracting a stream of Chinese and foreign visitors all year round.

 HISTORY AND FACTS

 Orange Isle is a small island of just 5 km long with a width that ranges from 40-140 metres.
-It is an impressive island for a couple of things – firstly, as the subject of a poem written by China’s Mao Zedong (there is a huge statue of his head in the park) and secondly, for its orange trees – there are almost 4,000 of them in the centre of the island!
+It is an impressive island for multiple reasons – firstly, as the subject of a poem written by China’s Mao Zedong (there is a huge statue of his head in the park) and secondly, for its orange trees – there are almost 4,000 of them in the centre of the island!

 ORANGES IN CHINA

 Oranges have a very long historical presence in China – the first mention of sweet oranges in Chinese literature (any literature in fact) is thought to be in 314 BC!

 Find out more about oranges, and its ancestor, the pomelo from our many Citruspedia pages.